 NOTE: We cannot accept electronic checks over the phone.

 If the amount of money applied to your account exceeds your charges, you will receive a refund.
-Student refunds can only be issued after loans disburse (pay out) to your account.
-The loan disbursement schedule is available to download.
-Please allow 7-10 days after your disbursement date if you have enrolled in Direct Deposit.
+Student refunds can only be issued after loans disburse ("pay out") to your account.
+Our Refund Calendar will list date ranges for refunds each semester according to your program.
+Simply click on your program to find your dates by semester.
+We strongly recommend enrolling in Direct Deposit to expedite your refund.
+Please go to U-Online to find the Direct Deposit form.

 Direct Deposit forms and accompanying bank letter or voided check must be sent through regular mail: